Athlete Ally

 Athlete Ally is a nonprofit LGBTQ athletic advocacy group based in the United States.
-They focus on making athletic communities more inclusive and less discriminatory and helping athletes to advocate for LGBTQ equality.
+The group aims to make athletic communities more inclusive and less discriminatory and help athletes to advocate for LGBTQ equality.

 History

 As an athlete in high school and college, Hudson Taylor often observed the use of homophobic language and demeaning humor, especially in sports.
 Soon after enrolling at the University of Maryland, he befriended LGBT students in his theatre classes and became increasingly aware of the pain caused by homophobic behavior.
-Hudson, who is not gay, felt it was imperative that he confront an aspect of sports that no athlete should be proud of: sports marginalize LGBT athletes, coaches and others through systemic homophobia and transphobia.
+Hudson, who is not gay, felt it was imperative that he confront the marginalization of LGBT athletes, coaches and others through systemic homophobia and transphobia.
 He decided to take action as a straight ally to change athletic culture for the better.
 To stand in solidarity with the LGBT community, Hudson wore an LGBT equality sticker from the Human Rights Campaign on his wrestling headgear in college.
 Though he encountered criticism from his peers, he received positive attention from the media, and received thousands of emails from parents and closeted athletes, expressing thanks and sharing their own experiences of homophobia in sports.
 This inspired Hudson to launch Athlete Ally.
 When he blogged about experiencing homophobia in collegiate sports, he received hundreds of emails from closeted athletes.
 In 2013, Taylor received an Emery Award for his work with Athlete Ally.